broadinstitute/cromwell/README.md

-# Scala API Usage
+# Scala binding API for WDL

 The main entry point into the parser is the `WdlNamespace` object.
-A WDL file is considered a namespace, and other namespaces can be included by using the `import` statement (but only with an `as` clause).
+A [WDL](https://github.com/broadinstitute/wdl) file is considered a namespace, and other namespaces can be included by using the `import` statement (but only with an `as` clause).

 ```scala
 import java.io.File